TexasTorque/torque-scoreboard/readme.md

-# Project Name
+# torque-scoreboard

-A short description about the project.
+torque-scoreboard is a score-keeping app for the 2024 FRC Game Crescendo.

 For all questions, comments, or concerns, reach out to [Davey Adams \<davey.adams.three@gmail.com\>](https://github.com/humandavey).

 ## Code

-Project is written in TypeScript.
+torque-scoreboard is written in TypeScript.
 The frontend uses ReactJS and the backend uses Express.
 Firestore is used as the database.